zabbix/zabbix/templates/db/mysql_odbc/README.md

-# Template DB MySQL by ODBC
+# MySQL by ODBC

 ## Overview

-For Zabbix version: 5.0
+For Zabbix version: 5.2 and higher
 The template is developed for monitoring DBMS MySQL and its forks.